pravega/pravega/documentation/src/docs/controller-service.md

 orphaned buckets.
 The Controller instance which owns a bucket is responsible for all long running scheduled background work corresponding to all nodes under the bucket.
-Presently this entails running periodic workflows to capture `StreamCuts` (called Retention-Set) for each Stream at desired frequencies.
+Presently this entails running periodic workflows to capture `StreamCut`(s) (called Retention-Set) for each Stream at desired frequencies.

 ### Retention Set

  One retention set per Stream is stored under the corresponding bucket/Stream znode.
-As we compute  `StreamCuts` periodically, we keep preserving them under this znode.
-As some automatic truncation is performed, the `StreamCuts` that are no longer valid are purged from this set.
+As we compute  `StreamCut`(s) periodically, we keep preserving them under this znode.
+As some automatic truncation is performed, the `StreamCut`(s) that are no longer valid are purged from this set.

 ## Controller Cluster Listener